PiotrNap/bonfire-mobile-app/escrow-contract/bonfire-readme.md

 ## Things to think about:
 - How does the Contract "reference" the records in the backend?
 - How can users trust that information on backend is not changing?
+- Do we need to change the `geq` in BonfireDispute?

 ---